Getting PowerShell in Kali Linux container

 the default shell environment for your container, you can add the ENTRYPOINT

-Dockerfile command with pwsh -c
+Dockerfile command with pwsh -c and CMD Dockerfile command with pwsh.

 1